Azin Alizadehasl

-Azin Alizadehasl (Persian: آذین علیزاده اصل, born 1975) is an Iranian Professor of Cardiology, Echocardiologist and CardioOncologist.
+Azin Alizadehasl (Persian: آذین علیزاده اصل, born 1975) is an Iranian Professor of Cardiology, Echocardiologist and Cardio-Oncologist.

-She is currently the pioneer and head of Cardio-Oncology department and research center and faculty member of Rajaie Heart Center in Tehran, Iran.She is also fellowship of American Society of Echocardiography, Member at Large positions on ASE Guidelines and Standards Committee till 2020 and fellowship of American College of Cardiology.
+She is the pioneer and head of Cardio-Oncology Department and Research Center and faculty member at the Rajaie Heart Center in Tehran, Iran.She is also a fellow of the American Society of Echocardiography, nd has held a Member-at-Large position on the ASE Guidelines and Standards Committee until 2020.
+Additionally, she is a fellow of the American College of Cardiology.

 Early life

-Azin Alizadehasl born on 1975 in Urmia, Iran.
-She is an Iranian Professor of Cardiology, Echocardiologist and CardioOncologist.
+Azin Alizadehasl was born in 1975 in Urmia, Iran.
+She is an Iranian Professor of Cardiology, Echocardiologist and Cardio-Oncologist.

-She is currently the pioneer and head of Cardio-Oncology department and research center in Rajaie Heart Center in Tehran, Iran.
-She is also fellowship of American Society of Echocardiography.
-She studied in General medicine in Tabriz University of Medical Sciences from 1993 to 2000, She also holds Board certified in cardiology from Iran and Tabriz University of Medical Sciences.
+Currently, she is the pioneer and head of Cardio-Oncology Department and Research Center at Rajaie Heart Center in Tehran, Iran.
+She is also a fellow of the American Society of Echocardiography.
+She studied general medicine at Tabriz University of Medical Sciences from 1993 to 2000 and is board-certified in cardiology from Iran and Tabriz University of Medical Sciences.